Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week1/day2/exercise6/description.md

 ### sumAll

-write a function called sumAll that has one argument, an object, and sums all its values.
-If not object is provided or if the object is empty sumAll should return 0
+Write a function called sumAll that takes one argument, an object, and sums all its values.
+If no object is provided or if the object is empty sumAll should return 0

 ```jsx